 Just forget the stalls, do yourself a favor.
 Walk a few meters away from the square, and even without getting into the famous corners with terraces (that will make you pay a fortune for a coffee with a view) look for little restaurants with fixed menus on display.
 This is what we did on the following days.
 And instead of paying 400 Dirhams for a dinner (ok for a restaurant, not for a market stall), we got great, fresh food for 130 to 200 Dirhams every single time.
 Better food, bigger portions, and no regrets.

-The day after argan oil, tanneries and Ben Youssef… I want to go home
+Day 2: argan oil, tanneries, and Ben Youssef… I wanna go home

 You cannot be curious